Rahulalpha/Rahulalpha/Tutorial-#1----Use-cSploit-to-get-root-shell-on-Metasploitable2.md

 Press that, and you should hopefully be given a console screen.
 If you type `whoami` you should be told that you are in the `root` account!
 And you can remove files, create users, etc.

-If this were a real system and not a test VM, your machine would be owned!
+If this was a real system and not a test VM, your machine would be owned!
 This would be a pretty persuasive sign that it's past time to update your FTP server on that machine.